jjdblast/bigdata-pipeline_wiki/Let's-Do-This!.md

 cd pipeline
 docker build -t fluxcapacitor/pipeline .
 ```
-Note:  If you run out of memory while building the image, you need re-initialize boot2docker with more memory (4-6GB) per a previous step.
+Note:  If you run out of memory or disk space while building or running the image, you need to re-initialize boot2docker per the steps above.

-### Option 2:  Download the Image (~1.5GB) from the Docker Hub Repo
+### Option 2:  Download the Image (~2.5GB) from the Docker Hub Repo
 ```docker pull fluxcapacitor/pipeline```

 ## Run Docker Container with the Image and Get a Bash Prompt within the Container